earthly/earthly/docs/cloud/satellites/gha-runners.md

 These labels allow defining folders whose contents will be shared across multiple builds.
 This is specially useful for defining persistent caches for tools external to Earthly.

-Notice that multiple labels starting with `earthly-cache-folder#` can be set for a given job.
-One per persistent folder.
+Notice that multiple labels starting with `earthly-cache-folder#` can be set for a given job, one per persistent folder.

 ### Examples
 #### Running an earthly job